robpieke/SpliceAPI/README.md

 A scons (http://www.scons.org/) build script is provided.
 Fabric Splice API depends on
 * A static build of boost (http://www.boost.org/), version 1.55 or higher.
 * A dynamic build of Fabric Core (matching the latest version).
-* FTL (Fabric Template Library).
-You can pull the FTL repository here: https://github.com/fabric-engine/FTL.
+* The FTL (Fabric Template Library) repository (it can be pulled here: https://github.com/fabric-engine/FTL).

 To inform scons where to find the Fabric Core includes as well as the thirdparty libraries, you need to set the following environment variables: